 Why not spend part of the money on improving access to practice nurses and GPs?

 Does this mean that doctors will miss opportunities to pick up on health problems, because patients will see the pharmacy assistant instead?

-When the Pharmacy Guild talks about ‘evidence-based’ services, what do they mean? (given the fact that all community pharmacies happily advise customers to buy their unproven remedies and products).
+When the Pharmacy Guild talks about ‘evidence-based’ services, what do they mean? (given the fact that many community pharmacies also sell unproven remedies and products).

 In the ‘Blogging on Demand’ series you get to choose the topic.
 If you have a great idea you want the world to know about, send an email, contact me via social media or leave a comment below.
 Melissa Sweet suggested the topic of this post: ‘Social determinants of health’.
 She tweeted: “Interested in your take on SDOH & how they play out locally.”
 Thankfully, to make the task easier, Melissa suggested some background reading: 436 articles from the Croakey archives.